arnodelorme/wp15/usecase-2.1/README.md

 ### Installation of the R version

 The R-software can be installed on a Linux, MacOS or Windows computer, specifically including the `Rscript` binary.
-The `optparse` package is ideally installed and on the path.
-If the `optparse` package is not available, it will be downloaded and installed in a temporary directory.
-Alternatively, it is possible to make an [Apptainer](https://apptainer.org) container with all analysis software and dependencies.
+The `optparse` and `dplyr` packages are ideally installed and on the path.
+If these packages are not available, they will be downloaded and installed in a temporary directory.

 Alternatively, you can install the software in an Apptainer container image.